CBaquero/delta-enabled-crdts/README.md

   * LWWReg: Last-writer-wins register
   * EWFlag: Flag with enable/disable.
 Enable wins (Riak Flag inspired)
   * DWFlag: Flag with enable/disable.
 Disable wins (Riak Flag inspired)
-  * ORMap: Map of keys to CRDTs. (similar to the Riak Map)
+  * ORMap: Map of keys to CRDTs. (spec in common with the Riak Map)

 Each datatype depicts some mutation methods and some access methods.
 Mutations will inflate the state in the join semi-lattice and also return a state with a delta mutation.
 The delta mutations are intended to be much smaller that the whole state and can be joined together or to full states to synchronize states.